sbarral/rqs-cpp/README.md

 In the meantime you may have a look at the
 [sample implementation](benchmark/rqs_normal.hpp) used in the benchmark above.
 Some doc and examples will be coming soon too, stay tuned...
+And hopefully a Rust implementation someday.

 ## References